DIT-MCO: 75 Years… And Counting

 Early Years

 DIT-MCO began in 1948 under the name Drive-In Theatre Manufacturing Company.
 Known for selling speakers for drive-in theaters, DIT-MCO also manufactured other items related to the industry, such as concession stand lights and movie screens.
-In 1951, the company’s name was changed from Drive-In Theatre Manufacturing Company to DIT-MCO Incorporated.In the early 1950s, aircraft wiring was becoming too complex to test manually.
+1951, the company’s name was changed from Drive-In Theatre Manufacturing Company to DIT-MCO Incorporated.
+In the early 1950s, aircraft wiring became too complex to test manually.
 Harnesses had become a maze of electrical nerves, and no automatic wiring test systems existed to test them accurately.

 Inventing the Wiring Analyzer

 The Aeronautical Division of Goodyear purchased the first DIT-MCO tester, the Model 200.
-Shortly thereafter, Boeing purchased one for work on the B-47.
-The Model 200 proved to be such a boon to DIT-MCO that by 1959, the company changed its focus to circuit analyzers exclusively.
+Shortly after that, Boeing purchased one for work on the B-47.
+The Model 200 proved such a boon to DIT-MCO that by 1959, the company changed its focus to circuit analyzers exclusively.
 While the company changed focus, the name stayed DIT-MCO.
 F. L. “Tom” Thompson, a former president and CEO of DIT-MCO International, explained, “We kept the name DIT-MCO because by then, it had become common for the military and its industrial suppliers to say, ‘This aircraft needs to be DIT-MCOed.'”

 Becoming the Leader

-DIT-MCO earned brand-name recognition while its engineers helped develop high voltage testing specifications that set the standard for the military and its industrial suppliers.
+DIT-MCO earned brand-name recognition while its engineers helped develop high-voltage testing specifications that set the standard for the military and its industrial suppliers.
 Those early specifications are still used with today’s high-performance aircraft and missile systems.

 The advent of microprocessor technology further advanced the test technology.
 Embedded controllers improved the capabilities of cable testers from simple “go/no go” detectors to complex analysis systems while reducing the size of the systems.
-With capabilities such as fault location, today the test operator is given precise indicators of the physical location of the fault, saving valuable time in the test process.
+With capabilities such as fault location, today, the test operator is given precise indicators of the physical location of the fault, saving valuable time in the test process.
 The size of cable testers continues to reduce due to advances in component design.
-Now switching matrixes can be constructed to provide several thousand test points in a bench-top system, whereas the first circuit analyzer in 1954 provided only 200 test points.
+Now, switching matrixes can be constructed to provide several thousand test points in a bench-top system, whereas the first circuit analyzer 1954 provided only 200 test points.

 The Next 75

-On a global scale, DIT-MCO continues to partner with companies who are paving the way for the future.
+On a global scale, DIT-MCO continues to partner with companies that are paving the way for the future.
 Advances in technology in industries such as aerospace, defense, maritime, rail, etc., continue to rely on wiring analyzers provided by DIT-MCO.

 75 Years of Logos